Financial Accounting II|Pokhara University | Old Question Paper | BBA | Second Semester |Level: Bachelor | Year: 2015 | Semester: Fall

-2. Briefly explain the methods estimating bad debts.
+2. Briefly explain the methods of estimating bad debts.

-3. How depreciation for the year is calculated under production unit method?
+3. How depreciation for the year is calculated under the production unit method?

 4. Define contingent liability?

-5. Describe the situation where bond are issued at premium?
+5. Describe the situation where the bond is issued at premium?

-6. Give any two differences between operating lease and financial lease 1.
+6. Give any two differences between an operating lease and financial lease 1.